linewalks/gambas/README.md

 # Gambas
 Gambas is a config key validator.
 You can confirmed the config file whether its keys all exist or not.

-Generally, `default.cfg` would be the standard for your config.
+Generally, `default.cfg` would be the standard for your config file.
 (Of course, you don't need to set `default.cfg` as a standard file name.)
 And, you has a config file used on your project, but not upload on your git due to `.gitignore`.
-Because it is a little bothering to sync two files, you sometimes might miss some keys
+I'll call it 'target config file'.
+Because it is a little bothering to sync two files, you sometimes might miss some keys.

-Comparing two files' keys with **Gambas**, you can find the keys of  you missed.
+Comparing two files' keys with **Gambas**, you can find the keys you missed of the target config file.

 ## Getting Started
 ### Built With